Skip to main content

 Running as an Experiment

-To evaluate an agent across a dataset, put tool definitions and task lists in each Example's metadata — this is where evaluators look for them at runtime.
+To evaluate an agent across a dataset, put tool definitions and task lists in each Example's metadata.
+That is where evaluators look for them at runtime.

 JudgeLM judge = prompt -> openAiClient.generate(prompt);